tylermercer/personal-website/src/en/posts/software/free-lunches.md

 that we can have developer experience and velocity _and_ meet the performance needs of marginal users.
 Users and devs can _both_ be better off if we choose incremental adoption of complexity instead of out-of-the-gate bloat.

+Ultimately, the problem of the "market for lemons" is a behavioral design one: how can we leverage the current system, and the motivations of the various people that comprise it, to unlock greater utility for our users?
+As developers especially, we all want to create useful, valuable things for others.
+But in this case, the challenge we face in order to do so is not merely technical.
+We need to, as Laurie puts it "change the game, not just yell at the players."

 ---